zovoilis-lab/Flye/docs/USAGE.md

 ## <a name="output"></a> Flye output

-Each contig is formed by a single unique edge and possibly multiple repetitive edges and correponds to a genomic path through the graph.
+The main output files are:

+* `assembly.fasta` - Final assembly.
+Contains contigs and possibly scaffolds (see below).
+* `assembly_graph.{gfa|gv}` - Final repeat graph.
+Note that the edge sequences might be different (shorter) than contig sequences, because contigs migh include multiple graph edges (see below).
+* `assembly_info.txt` - Extra information about contigs (such as length or coverage).

+Each contig is formed by a single unique graph edge.
+If possble, unique contigs are extended with the sequence from flanking unresolved repeats on the graph.
+Thus, a contig fully contains the corresponding graph edge (with the same id), but might be longer then this edge.
+This is somewhat similar to unitig-contig relation in OLC assemblers.
+In the rare case when a repetitive graph edge is not covered by the set of "extended" contigs, it will be also output in the assembly file.

-Sometimes it is also possible to further order some contigs based on the repeat graph structure.
-In this case, scaffolds are formed by interleaving the ordered contigs with 100 Ns.
+Sometimes it is possible to further order some contigs into scaffolds based on the repeat graph structure.
+Since it is hard to give a reliable estimate of the gap size, those gaps are represented with the default 100 Ns.
+If a contig is a part of a scaffold, it will not be output separately to avoid duplications. `assembly_info.txt` file (below) contains additional information about how the scaffolds were formed.
-Scaffolds (along with contigs that are not contained in scaffolds) are output into the "scaffolds.fasta" file.

 Extra information about contigs/scaffolds is output into the ```assembly_info.txt``` file.
-The table columns are as follows:
+It is a tab-delimeted table with the columns as follows:

-* Sequence id
+* Contig/scaffold id
 * Length
 * Coverage
-* Circular? (if contig represent a circular sequence)
+* Is circular (representing circular sequence, such as bacterial chromosome or plasmid)
-* Repetitive? (if contig represent repetitive, rather than unique sequence)
+* Is repetitive (represents repeated, rather than unique sequence)
-* Multiplicity (inferred contig multiplicity based on coverage)
+* Multiplicity (inferred multiplicity based on coverage)
-* Graph path (the edges of the assembly graph that form this particular contig).
+* Graph path (repeat grapth path corresponding to this contig/scaffold).
-     Scaffold gaps are marked with "??" symbols, and '*' symbol means the end of a graph path.
+Scaffold gaps are marked with "??" symbols, and '*' symbol denotes a terminal graph node.

 ## <a name="graph"></a> Repeat graph